a-t-0/Goldtouch_keyboard_driver/Wiring.md

 - Ensure that your wiring Pico GPIO pins results into `8/n` rows that do not occur in the column GPIO pins.
 I do not exactly know how to design this, just try something, run the code and see if the rows and columns have no overlap.
-  If they do, rewire untill they don't.
+  If they do, rewire until they don't.

 ## Check all keys work